Take the Scenic Detour 🛣

 🚗 How to Get to Berwartstein Castle

 The best way to travel to the castle is by car.
-You can use public transportation, but it will involve connections and some walking.
+You could use public transportation, but it will involve connections and some walking.
 You can check out those options to find out if using public transport is feasible.

 🅿️ Parking

 There is a free parking area very close to the castle that is well marked.
-It’s a two minute walk up a little bit of a slope.
+It’s about a two minute walk up a little bit of a slope.

 🚻 Restrooms